 The sheer number of billboards that make the “Small writing” mistake is nutty.
-How do they expect people to read all the small writing under the tag line as they are driving.
-Even people who are walking are not going to stand around to read a paragraph of text off a board.
+How do they expect people to read all the small writing under the tagline as they are driving?
+Even people who are walking are not going to stand around to read a paragraph of text on a board.
+See Milestones in the History of Billboard Lights

 With that said, make sure that your lighting is as even as possible.
 Some people make the mistake of having overly bright spots on their billboards.
 This makes the text difficult to read to the point where even the weirdos who stand in the street reading the small text are going to have a hard time even seeing what it says.